jonlinca/ACLandR/README.md

 ## Pre-requisites
 The below extended tutorial below actually revolves around the output from Rachael Tatman’s tutorial, https://www.kaggle.com/rtatman/picking-the-best-model-with-caret, and assumes that you have executed this tutorial already from start to finish.

 This tutorial specifically focuses on the **deployment** of a model.
 The entire universe of using R to clean data, create features, create a model, train a model, training vs. test data, understanding over/under fitting etc is at least a week long endeavor in itself.
-If would like to learn how to do those above things, consider trying out https://www.kaggle.com/learn/r.
+If you would like to learn how to do those above things, consider trying out https://www.kaggle.com/learn/r.

-I would highly suggest you also install R Studio, and have the latest version of ACL Analytics (this tutorial tested on ACL Analytics 13.0.3).
+I would highly suggest you also install R Studio, and have the latest version of ACL Analytics (this tutorial has been tested on ACL Analytics 13.0.3).

 ## Deploying your model
 Rachael’s tutorial concludes with a **trained model** that predicts how often a player will win in a solo match of the video game PLAYERUNKNOWN’S BATTLEGROUNDS.
 This is a **regression** problem, which gives us a continuous number output.
 This is different than a classification problem, which is discrete classes leading to a yes/no, true/false, or apple-orange-pineapple outcome.
 This model that we will leverage called the *tuned_model* within R, which should help predict the field *solo_WinRatio*.